majorleaguetagpro/mltp-archive/README.md

 Hold Against | Hold Against is calculated by half.
 This means players who do not play the full match length will have inaccurate HA because the full HA value is assigned.
 Plus/Minus | Like HA, Plus/Minus is calculated by half.
 This means players who do not play the full match length will have inaccurate PM because the full PM value is assigned.
 Saves | Saves do not register 100% of the time when using the TPL extractor.
-Hold Against per Minute | While all per-minute statistics will be slightly inaccurate as described above, HAPM may produce mathematically impossible results if the player did not play the full match length.
+Hold Against per Minute | While all per-minute statistics will be slightly inaccurate as described above, HAPM may produce mathematically impossible results (i.e. >60) if the player did not play the full match length.

+In addition, some matches will not have advanced statistics (i.e. statistics calculated from the match timeline) because a [tagpro.eu](https://tagpro.eu) match was not available.
+Do not use pastebin links as the only condition for detecting matches without advanced statistics, as some matches may use pastebin to upload tagpro.eu match data that did not upload properly due to some error.

 # To-Do
-1. Update tsv files to match data in json files
+1. Update tsv files to match current data in json files
 2. Rename players as needed (rip)
+3. Standardize team abbreviations for teams prior to season 10
+4. Import data for seasons prior to season 10
-3. Profit?
+5. Profit?